tigerabrodi/aws-notes/README.md

 **Good Use Cases**: Ideal for applications requiring decoupling of component processes, handling sporadic traffic, and ensuring the reliability and scalability of message processing.

 # SNS

+**What**: Amazon SNS (Simple Notification Service) is a fully managed messaging service by AWS for both application-to-application (A2A) and application-to-person (A2P) communication.

+**Pub/Sub**: SNS follows a publish/subscribe model where messages are published to topics and immediately delivered to subscribers.

+**Difference from SQS**:

+- SQS is a message queue service used for decoupling components of a system.
+- SNS is a notification service designed for high-throughput, push-based messaging.

+**When to Use SNS over SQS and Vice Versa**:

+- **Use SNS** when you need to send the same message to multiple subscribers or for broadcasting notifications.
+- **Use SQS** for simple queuing, decoupling of processes, or if you need to process messages in a particular order.

+**Application to Application vs Application to Person**:

+- **A2A**: SNS facilitates communication between distributed software systems.
+- **A2P**: SNS can send messages to users via SMS, email, or mobile push notifications.

+**Fanout Pattern**: In SNS, this involves a single message being published to a topic and then delivered to multiple SQS queues, Lambda functions, or HTTP endpoints.

+**FIFO/Standard**:

+- SNS supports FIFO (First-In-First-Out) topics for messages that need strict order and deduplication.
+- Standard topics offer higher throughput with at-least-once delivery.

+**Deduplication IDs**: For FIFO topics, deduplication IDs prevent the same message from being delivered multiple times (useful in scenarios where multiple identical messages might be published).

+**Message Archive with Kinesis Firehose**: SNS can integrate with Kinesis Firehose to archive messages for compliance or analytical purposes.

+**Error Handling in SNS vs SQS**:

+- SNS doesn't have built-in awareness of consumer errors.
+If a Lambda function triggered by SNS fails, SNS won't retry.
+- To handle failures, implement error handling in the consumer (like Lambda) itself or use DLQs to capture failed messages.

+**Backoff Functions**: These are retry strategies that progressively increase the wait time between retries, useful in handling temporary failures in consumers.

+**Handling DLQ Messages from SNS**:

+- With SNS, the DLQ is for storing failed notification deliveries, not message processing failures.
+- Redriving messages isn’t straightforward as there's no source queue.
+You may need to manually replay messages on SNS or send them directly to the consumer.

+**Pricing**: SNS charges are based on the number of messages published, the number of notification deliveries, and optional features like SMS or mobile push notifications.
+Pricing can vary based on the region and the specific service used (SMS, HTTP, email, etc.).

+# EventBridge

+**What**: AWS EventBridge is a serverless event bus service that facilitates event-driven architecture by enabling software components to communicate with each other through events.

+**Problem It Solves**: EventBridge helps in connecting applications with data from a variety of sources and routes that data to targets for processing.
+It simplifies the architecture for event ingestion, delivery, security, authorization, and error handling.

+**Main Components**:

+1. **Event Bus**: The central hub where events are sent.
+2. **Event Rules**: Define the criteria for how incoming events are handled and routed.
+3. **Targets**: The destinations where events are sent for processing.

+**Event Bus in Depth**:

+- Acts as the receiver of events from AWS services, SaaS applications, and custom applications.
+- Supports different types of event buses like the default event bus for AWS services, partner event buses for SaaS, and custom event buses.

+**Event Rules in Depth**:

+- Rules match incoming events and route them to targets.
+- Can filter events based on specific attributes, patterns, or content.

+**Targets in Depth**:

+- AWS services like Lambda functions, SNS topics, SQS queues, or even another EventBridge event bus.
+- When a rule is met, the event is sent to the specified target(s) for processing.

+**Custom Event Bus**:

+- Allows you to create your own event bus for custom or third-party application events.
+- Useful for isolating and managing events specific to your application or organization.

+**Schedule Tasks with EventBridge Scheduler**:

+- Enables scheduling of automated tasks or workflows at specific times using cron or rate expressions.

+**Archive & Replay**:

+- Archive: Save events for a specified period for auditing or analysis.
+- Replay: Resend events from the archive to the event bus for reprocessing.

+**Handle Failures with DLQs**:

+- If an event fails to reach a target, it can be sent to a DLQ.
+- DLQs allow you to diagnose and understand the failure, and then reprocess the failed events.

+**Design for Failures**:

+- Anticipate and handle component failures in an event-driven architecture.
+- Implement retry policies, DLQs, and monitor events to ensure system resilience.

+**Subscription Pattern**:

+- Each consumer (service or application) subscribes to specific events via rules.
+- Ensures that consumers process only the events relevant to them, reducing unnecessary processing.

+**Schema Bindings**:

+- Define the structure of event data (objects and attributes).
+- Helps in validating the format of incoming events and assists in the development process by providing clear contracts for event data.